jgreitemann/jgreitemann.github.io/_posts/2018-09-15-variadic-expansion-in-aggregate-initialization.md

 default states for mere technical reasons, we erode the internal guarantees imposed by the type system.

-Even worse, if `foo` is a view of sorts, it likely has a reference members and references cannot be default-initialized or reassign.
+Even worse, if `foo` is a view of sorts, it likely has reference members and references cannot be default-initialized or reassigned.
 The obvious way out of that situation is to replace the reference by a pointer to the parent of the view.
 Whenever you feel like that's the way to fix a problem, it might be time to step back and reevaluate.
 C++ ain't Rust and references are far from safe